Lonely Planet’s Top Places to visit in Uganda

 Lake Bunyonyi: Chill out at Uganda’s most beautiful lake, a mythical landscape of terraced hillsides and hidden bays.

-Bicycle around the lake or simply chill out for a few days.
-Lake Bunyonyi- a Lonely Planet choice destination in Uganda.
+Bicycle around the lake or chill out for a few days: Lake Bunyonyi- a Lonely Planet choice destination in Uganda.

 Trek the Mystical Mountains of the Moon, one of the continent’s most challenging yet rewarding hikes.

-The Rwenzori Mountains of the Moon are a great place for the avid mountain climber without the traffic jams found on Mount Kilimanjaro – but even if you are not into strenuous mountain climbs and hikes you can spend a few days in the foothills of the Rwenzori Mountains hiking and getting some great photo-ops of the mountains and its peaks.
+The Rwenzori Mountains of the Moon are a great place for the avid mountain climber.
+Climb without the traffic jams found on Mount Kilimanjaro – but even if you are not into strenuous mountain climbs and hikes, you can spend a few days in the foothills of the Rwenzori Mountains hiking and getting some great photo-ops of the mountains and its peaks.

-Ruboni Village is one such place where you can spend time with the Bakonzo people who are the keepers of the Mountains of the moon and visitors simply love their time here in the shadows of the tallest mountain range in Africa.
+Ruboni Village is one such place where you can spend time with the Bakonzo people who are the keepers of the Mountains of the moon, and visitors love their time here in the shadows of the tallest mountain range in Africa.

 The Rwenzori Mountain -a Lonely Planet choice destination.
 If you the peaks of the Rwenzori Mountains are not your thing, try the foothills.

-Lonely Planet’s Top Picks in Uganda are must places to visit during a stay in Uganda, but one cannot leave out mentioning the Kibale Rainforest Jungle with its almost 1500 chimpanzees and 12 other primates, Mgahinga Gorilla Park with three volcanoes that you can climb, Kidepo Valley Park – one of the most remote parks in East Africa, the tree climbing lions of Ishasha in Queen Elizabeth Park, and of course Kampala itself one of the most vibrant capitals in all of Africa.
-Lonely Planet’s Top Picks in Uganda – they must know what they are talking about, they are the round the world Travel Experts – now you need to come and find out if they were right in their top picks for Uganda.
-In 2016 Uganda awaits you…
+Lonely Planet’s Top Picks in Uganda is a must place to visit during a stay in Uganda.
+Still, one cannot leave out mentioning the Kibale Rainforest Jungle.
+The Forest with its almost 1500 chimpanzees and 12 other primates, Mgahinga Gorilla Park with three volcanoes that you can climb, Kidepo Valley Park – one of the most remote parks in East Africa, the tree-climbing lions of Ishasha in Queen Elizabeth Park, and of course Kampala itself one of the most vibrant capitals in all of Africa.
+Lonely Planet’s Top Picks in Uganda – they must know what they are talking about.
+Lonely Planet is the round the world Travel Experts – now you need to come and find out if they were right in their top picks for Uganda.

 if you are interested in some of Lonely Planet’s Top Picks in Uganda for your safari with us, please contact us.